 Unique to Chicagoland's Fox Valley, U-46 academy programs are designed to take high school students to new levels of creative, interdisciplinary learning and give them a head start on a higher education.
-The academies high school include the Broadcast Education and Communication Networks Academy, Gifted and Talented Academy, Science, Engineering & High Technoloav Academy, Visual and Performing Arts Academy and World Languages & International Studies Academy.
+The academies school include Broadcast Education and Communication Networks Academy, Gifted and Talented Academy, Science, Engineering & High Technology Academy, Visual and Performing Arts Academy and World Languages & International Studies Academy.